-Is This Website Safe?
-It’s a question asked by many web users across the globe.
+Is This Website Safe? website safety check is a question asked by many web users across the globe.
 Today the web is plagued by fake, fraudulent and scam websites.
 Netizens, the world over, are clicking links cautiously -trusting nothing, wondering if this website link is safe or is this website infected with some malicious programs?

 Hackers are continuously generating ways to penetrate your company's network, steal your data, and use your website for malicious activity.
 Therefore, it is crucial that you protect your website with an effective website safety check.